NickDarvey/FSharp.Data.DACFx.MSBuild/README.md

-# FSharp.Data.SqlClient.DACFx.MSBuild
+# FSharp.Data.DACFx.MSBuild

-An MSBuild tools package to unite [FSharp.Data.SqlClient](http://fsprojects.github.io/FSharp.Data.SqlClient/) and [SSDT](https://visualstudio.microsoft.com/vs/features/ssdt/).
+An MSBuild tools package to unite [SSDT](https://visualstudio.microsoft.com/vs/features/ssdt/) and type providers like [FSharp.Data.SqlClient](http://fsprojects.github.io/FSharp.Data.SqlClient/).

 ## Goals
 I wanted a development experience where I can make a tweak to a table definition and see how I've broken my application without running a thing.
 SSDT database projects and FSharp.Data.SqlClient gave me most of that, but the experience of connecting them wasn't as neat as the experience of using them.
-That's what `FSharp.Data.SqlClient.DACFx.MSBuild` fixes.
+That's what `FSharp.Data.DACFx.MSBuild` fixes.

 ## Prerequisites
 * Visual Studio 2019 with SQL Server Data Tools